 Public holidays in France 2022-2026From Easter to Pentecost to Christmas, most of the holidays are Christian.
 Despite the dominating Catholic Church, Corpus Christi is not a public holiday.
 The national holiday is celebrated on 14 July.

-Good Friday and the second day of Christmas are an exception: both are public holidays only in Alsace and Lorraine.
-But they are known throughout the country.
+Good Friday and Boxing Day are special: both are public holidays only in Alsace and Lorraine.
+However, they are known throughout the country.

 Back to overview: France

 |Jul, 14th||French National Day||Fête Nationale de la France|